xiaomi7732/SetupSQLExpressInContainer/Readme.md

    winget install sqlcmd --source winget
    ```

+   > Note: Any other SQL Management tools, SSMS for example, should work too.

 1. After installation, if you are running the container, stop and remove it:

    ```docker